-NON-RESIDENT POPULATION PROJECTIONS
+NON-PERMANENT POPULATION PROJECTIONS

-In addition to the Census Population Cohort projections generated by the Population Model, projections of non-resident population were also made.
+In addition to the Census Population Cohort projections generated by the GSAPF Model, projections of non-permanent population were also made.
 Those projections include peak seasonal population, functionalized seasonal population, tourist population and net commuter population.
-The methods for projecting those population types were originally developed by SWFWMD and were implemented by GIS Associates are described in this section.
+The methods were originally developed by SWFWMD, and are now implemented by GIS Associates for projecting those population types are described in this section.